jeremyfprice/educ6811-syllabus/unit_1_understanding_the_landscape_communities_and.md

-# Unit 1: Understanding the Landscape: Communities and Networks in Learning and Teaching
+# Understanding the Landscape: Communities and Networks in Learning and Teaching